ktor-doc-jp/ktor-doc-jp/pages/advanced/http2.md

 try Netty's tcnative however you'll have to guess which exact version is compatible with your specific Tomcat version)

-If you are deploying your ktor application as a war package into the server (servlet container) then you have to configure your host tomcat server properly:
+If you are deploying your ktor application as a war package into the server (servlet container) then you have to configure your Tomcat server properly:

 * <https://tomcat.apache.org/tomcat-8.5-doc/config/http.html#HTTP/2_Support>
 * <https://tomcat.apache.org/tomcat-8.5-doc/config/http2.html>